About Barbara Cimity

 Barb is a native Californian; she comes from a talented creative family.
 Her parents met as part of Tommy Dorsey’s orchestra, her dad a clarinet and sax player, and her mother, a part of the singing group The Sentimentalists.

-She was recommended to Stoopid Buddy Stoodios, a stop motion house, the makers of Robot Chicken, SuperMansion, and a lot of other stop motion work.
-They hired Barb as their Line Producer where she happily is today.
+She was recommended to Stoopid Buddy Stoodios, a stop motion house, the makers of Robot Chicken, SuperMansion, Buddy Thunderstruck, and a lot of other stop motion work.
+After a great run there, Barb has moved on, returning to the world of 2D animation, as Head of Production for Six Point Harness studios.

-Along the way, Barb married, they had two sons, she went back to school earned both a Bachelor and Masters in business.
+Along the way, Barb married, they had two sons, she went back to school, and earned both a Bachelor and Masters in business.